-The monitoring, verification and enforcement of these Directives requires resources (human, financial, time).
-In some cases, MSAs may not have all such resources making market surveillance almost impossible and as consequence putting at risk the Directives' intended economic and environmental benefits.
-Some MSAs consider funding by third parties as a way to enlarge the available economic resources for laboratory testing.
+The monitoring, verification and enforcement of these Directives requires substantial resources (human, financial, time).
+In some cases, MSAs may not have all such resources making market surveillance almost unachievable and as consequence putting at risk the Directives' intended economic and environmental benefits.
+Some MSAs consider funding by third parties as a way to enlarge the available economic resources for their work.